 But…there’s Midori.
 One day while shopping, Kazumi tries on a skirt that looks terrible on her.
-Midori tries it on and it looks stunning, so she buy it.
+Midori tries it on and it looks stunning, so she buys it.
 Kazumi snaps.
 She leaves Midori and goes home, miserable.
 Midori is taking everything – her attention, her time, even her yellow skirt!

 Miserable, Kazumi calls on their mutual friend Mutsumi to talk it out (although beats me why, since Mutsumi’s been kind of a jerk).
 They meet at their old high school.
-Mutsumi admits that she’s always thought that Kazumi and Midori’s relationship is unhealthy and that they needed distance between them.
+Mutsumi admits that she’s always thought that Kazumi and Midori’s relationship was unhealthy and that they needed distance between them.
 Upon learning that Midori is there at the school, Kazumi runs off to find her.

 The two reconcile, and finally Kazumi admits her feelings, but she also admits to Midori that her interest in sex is abstract, at best.
 Midori says that her feelings are the same.
 They agree that they don’t necessarily want a physical relationship, but the idea of the other with someone else upsets them.
-What they both want, they agree, it be together.
+What they both want, they agree, is to be together.
 They hold each other’s hands and look at each other.
 “Should we kiss?” asks Midori.
 “I think not.” say Kazumi and they smile and walk off hand in hand.

 The last scene is some months later, as Midori, Kazumi and their friends plan for their group camping trip.
 The girls will get a cabin, the boys will tent outside.
 Kazumi watches Midori and sees angel’s wings spreading from her shoulders as Kazumi herself wears that beloved yellow skirt that Midori has redesigned for her.

-The illustrations which open up the book’s sections, highlight objects like the skirt, or Mutsumi’s lipstick, that are key points of the section.
+The illustrations – which open up the book’s sections – highlight objects like the skirt, or Mutsumi’s lipstick, that are key points of the section.
 They are competently done, but give no particular insight to the story.